 It can be said that stress is a feeling of being under too much mental and physical pressure.
 When you are unable to cope with this pressure it turns into stress.
 Stress can affect how you think, feel and also behave.
 Not only that, even your body functions are affected by this.

-When stress starts interfering with your daily life-style, it takes a serious turn.
-Even short term and sudden stresses like anger is capable of triggering arrhythmias (irregular heartbeats), heart attacks and even death.
-Moreover, stress hormone in your body can affect your glucose level directly.
+When stress starts interfering with your daily lifestyle, it takes a serious turn.
+Even short-term and sudden stresses like anger are capable of triggering arrhythmias (irregular heartbeats), heart attacks and even death.
+Moreover, the stress hormone in your body can affect your glucose level directly.
 The blood sugar level usually increases in people who have diabetes when the body is under physical stress.

 That is why it is imperative that you take measures to control your stress before it is too late.
 Reducing your stress level will not only offer you momentary relief but also protect your body in the long term.